 - Drug Tests- The County’s drug testing program will be administered in accordance with applicable law and will be conducted in a confidential manner.
 Urinalysis will be used for the detection of controlled substances.
 All employees tested will be required to sign an authorization and consent form, releasing the information to the employer.
 The testing of the sample will be performed by a laboratory approved by the National Institute on Drug Abuse (NIDA), including a NIDA panel screening with gas chromatography/mass spectrometry (GCIMS) confirmation on all positive tests.
-The panel includes, but is not limited to, screening for amphetamines, barbiturates, benzodiazepines, marijuana, cocaine, opiates, and phencyclidine (PCP).
+The panel includes, but is not limited to, screening for amphetamines, barbiturates, benzodiazepines, marijuana (THC), cocaine, opiates, and phencyclidine (PCP).
 The cutoff level for each substance tested will be consistent with those specified by applicable law.
 The cost for all drug tests ordered will be borne by the County.

-- Alcohol Tests- A test for alcohol shall not be required in order to support a finding that an employee has used alcohol in violation of this policy.
+- Alcohol Tests- A test for alcohol will not be required in order to support a finding that an employee has used alcohol in violation of this policy.
 Such a finding may be based on other observed facts and conditions.
-If a test is administered, it shall be of a type consistent with those used by the Police Division to test persons suspected of driving under the influence.
+If a test is administered, it will be of a type consistent with those used by the Police Division to test persons suspected of driving under the influence.

 - All employees tested will be required to sign an authorization and consent form, releasing the information to the employer.
 The cost for all alcohol tests ordered will be borne by the County.